Using JIRA for project management is popular, especially among software development teams.

 2. JIRA project management is missing a timeline view, and tasks don’t create a timeline.
 This is the single biggest problem with using any other kind of platform for project management.
 Without a timeline function, every task seems to be a standalone item.
 You cannot manage a project with deadlines across different areas when no one sees a timeline!
 Kanban boards are great for tasks – and they’re terrible for projects.
 Trying to manage a project by managing tasks is like trying to build a skyscraper on a sinkhole.
 You’re missing the supporting structure you need to keep everything where it needs to be.

-3. JIRA project management lacks functions such as load balancing, budget estimation, etc. Project management has a suite of tools a project manager needs.
+3. JIRA project management lacks functions such as load balancing, budget estimation, etc. Project management has a suite of tools that project managers need.
 You can’t see workflow load balance in JIRA.
 You can’t track expenditures in JIRA.
 JIRA is good for managing workflows, tracking bugs, and getting the next release together.
 It isn’t built to manage a project, as a whole.
 It gets quite difficult to manage projects without the tools you need, and the project suffers as a result.

 There’s a hidden problem with JIRA, especially with using it for project management.
-JIRA forces you to think in a certain pattern.
+JIRA forces project managers to think in a certain pattern.
 JIRA essentially measures progress by the number of tickets cleared.
 This frames issues out of context, as singular entities.
 In reality, they are part of the bigger picture of the project itself!
-This incentivizes the team to work on one ticket at a time, because pushing a ticket from “In Progress” to “Done” is the metric of progress.
+This incentivizes the team to work on one ticket at a time because pushing a ticket from “Backlog” or “In Progress” to “Done” is the metric of progress.

 However, when developing software, all of those tickets are actually linked, and dependent on other tickets too.
 Sure, JIRA lets you link tickets.
 But those links are simplistic, and they don’t capture the dependency network you know is actually there.
 This is why developers spend so much time discussing these dependency links, and the overall software project.
 That information and vision is not available in JIRA.